google/badwolf/docs/bql.md

   };
 ```

+You should not assume that the insert operation will be atomic.
+Most of the
+driver implementations may provide such property, but you will have to check
+with the driver implementation.

 ## Deleting data from graphs

 Triples can be deleted from one or more graphs.
 That can be achieve by just